delfick/photons/docs/start/apps/index.rst

 Photons comes with some applications built on top of the core code.

 :ref:`Tile arranger <app_tile_arranger>`
-    Photons animations require the tiles no where they are in relation to each other to make multiple tile sets appear as one collection of tiles in an animation.
+    Photons animations require the tiles know where they are in relation to each other to make multiple tile sets appear as one collection of tiles in an animation.